$125 off any CGM Plan. Use code FALL125

 Additives and Colorings

 Some food dyes and colorings may be associated with negative health consequences.
-A paper on the toxicology of dyes found blue, red, and yellow dyes may lead to hypersensitivity reactions in some people, and some have tested positive for genotoxicity (or the ability of certain chemicals to cause damage to genes).
+A paper on the toxicology of dyes found blue, red, and yellow dyes may lead to hypersensitivity reactions in some people (this is when your immune system overreacts to or identifies a harmless substance as harmful), and some have tested positive for genotoxicity (or the ability of certain chemicals to damage genes).

-Some additives and preservatives may also interfere with levels of certain vitamins and minerals within your body.
-For example, consuming phosphoric acid, a common additive, can be a risk factor for hypocalcemia, or extremely low levels of calcium, in women who are postmenopausal.
+Some additives and preservatives may also interfere with the levels of certain vitamins and minerals in your body.
+For example, consuming phosphoric acid, a common additive, can be a risk factor for hypocalcemia or extremely low calcium levels in postmenopausal women.

-Another common frozen food additive is butylated hydroxyanisole, which one rat study suggests can be a potential endocrine disruptor and may have other health risks.
-However, most research has been conducted on mice, and more studies are necessary to draw further conclusions.
+Another common frozen food additive is butylated hydroxyanisole (BHA), which is known as an endocrine disruptor and may have other health risks.
+However, most research has been on mice, and more studies are necessary to draw further conclusions.

 High Sodium Content